affiliate disclosure

 1. A Good Web Host

-Everything being equal, your WordPress hosting will make the most significant difference in your optimization efforts.
+Everything being equal, your WordPress hosting will make the greatest difference to your optimization efforts.

-There are many good shared hosting providers today, but the harsh truth is that if one or more websites on the same server get a massive spike in traffic, it affects every other website on that server.
+There are many good shared hosting providers today, but the harsh truth is that if one or more websites on the same server experience a massive traffic spike, it affects every other website on that server.

 So it doesn’t matter what you do on your website or how well you optimize it for speed.
-Other people’s success might bring failure to your business.
+Other people’s success might lead to failure for your business.

 The best route is managed WordPress hosting, where you don’t share server resources with other websites.

 This blog is hosted on the NameCheap EasyWP cloud server.
-Since I upgraded from Stellar shared hosting to managed WordPress hosting, life has been easier managing this blog.
+Since I upgraded from Stellar shared hosting to managed WordPress hosting, managing this blog has been easier.

 EasyWP runs the latest PHP 8.0 Nginx server; notably, you don’t share server resources with other websites.
 So a noisy neighbourhood doesn’t affect your business.